arnask/FibonacciApi/README.md

 1. **Clone the Repository**

-   Clone the master branch of the repository to your local machine:
+   Clone the main branch of the repository to your local machine:

    ```bash
    git clone git@github.com:arnask/FibonacciApi.git